-9 Commission Regulation (EU) No 651/2014, Annex 1, Article 2.
-There is a link on the call's web page.
+Commission Regulation (EU) No 651/2014, Annex 1, Article 2.
+A link is available on the call for proposals website.

-6.3.3 Supplements to support levels
+6.3.3 Supplement to the aid intensities

-A supplement of not more than 15 percentage points may, under certain conditions, be provided when the project constitutes effective collaboration10 between enterprises or between enterprises and organisations for research and the dissemination of knowledge, where the project relates to industrial research or experimental development.
-In order for such a supplement to be given, certain special conditions must be met.
+Under certain circumstances, a maximum supplement of 15 percentage points may be given when the project constitutes an actual collaboration between enterprises or between enterprises and research and knowledge-dissemination organisations.
+In order for such a supplement to be granted, certain special conditions must be met.

-In collaboration between enterprises, at least one of the enterprises must be an SME unless the project is implemented in at least two EU Member States.11 None of the enterprises may account for more than 70 per cent of the eligible costs.
+In the case of collaboration between enterprises, at least one of the enterprises must be a small or medium-sized enterprise unless the project is being carried out in at least two EU Member States.
+None of the enterprises can account for more than 70 per cent of the eligible costs.

-In a collaboration between an enterprise and one or more organisations for research and dissemination of knowledge, the research organisation must have the right to publish its own research results.
-The research organisation must also account for at least 10 per cent of the eligible costs.
+In the case of collaboration between enterprises and research organisations, the research organisation must have the right to publish its own research results.
+The research organisation must cover at least 10 per cent of the eligible costs.

-If the project does not constitute such a collaboration, a supplement of not more than 15 percentage points may nevertheless be provided if the results of the research project, which relate to industrial research or experimental development, are widely disseminated through conferences, publications, open databases or free or open software.
+If the project does not constitute such a collaboration, a maximum supplement of 15 percentage points may still be granted if the results of the research project are widely disseminated through conferences, publications, open databases or free or open software.

-The supplement for SMEs may be combined with the supplement for effective collaboration or with the supplement for wide dissemination.
-However, the support level may never exceed 80 per cent of the eligible costs.
+The various supplements can be combined.
+However, the aid intensity may never exceed 80 per cent of the eligible costs.